DecisionToolkit/dsntk-tck-patches/README.md

 ## Overview

 This is an opinionated set of [patches](./patches) to the original [TCK] test cases.
-None of these patches changes the meaning of the test.
-There is a detailed explanation why it was applied.
+There is a detailed explanation why the patch was applied.

 ## Applying patches